wp-plugins/bulletproof-security/readme.txt

 5. BulletProof Security - Login Security and Monitoring

 == Changelog ==

+= .48.7 =
+* Auto-update now displays ONLY - The BPS Automatic htaccess File Update Completed Successfully!
+* The old Dashboard Alert has caused a lot of confusion so it is now history
+* Enjoy!

 = .48.6 =
 * Custom Code Additions: Custom Code now includes additional Text Areas/Text Boxes for every possible section of code in the Root and wp-admin .htaccess files